-- The final Local Government Finance Settlement was published on 3 February 2015 and only includes grant allocations for 2015/16, with no indicative figures provided for later years. - The Government has made a significant change following the consultation responses from local authorities in relation to the provisional Settlement where local authorities were very unhappy about the withdrawal of the Local Welfare Provision Grant and continuing pressures in relation to Social Care.
-In the Final Settlement the Government has announced an additional £74m nationally to address these concerns with Durham receiving additional Revenue Support Grant (RSG) of £0.966m.
-This additional £0.966m compares to the current Local Welfare Provision Grant received by the Council in 2014/15 of £1.9m. - 17 The Council Tax Referendum Limit is confirmed at 2%.
-The Government has also confirmed that a 1% Council Tax Freeze Grant will be paid to any authority which freezes Council Tax in 2015/16. - The settlement includes details of core grants e.g. RSG and Business Rates 'Top Up' Grant.
+- 15 The final Local Government Finance Settlement was published on 3 February 2015 and only includes grant allocations for 2015/16, with no indicative figures provided for later years. - 16 The Government made a significant change following the consultation responses from local authorities in relation to the provisional Settlement where local authorities were very unhappy about the withdrawal of the Local Welfare Provision Grant and continuing pressures in relation to Social Care.
+In the Final Settlement the Government has included an additional £74m nationally to address these concerns with Durham receiving additional Revenue Support Grant (RSG) of £0.966m from 2015/16.
+This additional £0.966m compares to the current Local Welfare Provision Grant received by the Council in 2014/15 of £1.9m which has been abolished. - 17 The Council Tax Referendum Limit was confirmed at 2%.
+The Government has also confirmed that a 1% Council Tax Freeze Grant will be paid to any authority which freezes Council Tax in 2015/16. - 18 The settlement includes details of core grants e.g. RSG and Business Rates 'Top Up' Grant.
 The table below highlights the 2015/16 reduction in the Settlement Funding Assessment (SFA).
 It is important to note that the Business Rates figure below is a 'notional' figure published by the Government.